simatic-ax/.github/profile/README.md

 - **Project Templates** for a head-start in content creation. [overview](https://github.com/simatic-ax/.github/blob/main/docs/overview/templates.md)
 - **Tutorials** for self-study. [overview](https://github.com/simatic-ax/.github/blob/main/docs/overview/tutorials.md)

-Please visit our **[overview](https://github.com/orgs/simatic-ax/discussions/1)** to find some information about the content of the SIMATIC AX organization.

 ## Stay informed

 To be always informed what's currently [discussed about SIMATIC AX](https://github.com/orgs/simatic-ax/discussions), subscribe to the activities on the [GitHub Discussions repository](https://github.com/simatic-ax/.discussions) and enable `Watch` --> `All Activity`